 - Fine tuners: for easy tuning

-- Extra set of strings: in case you break one
+- Extra set of strings: in case you break one.
+Here are my best tips for choosing violin strings

 - Instrument care kit: for extra cleaning and polishing every so often